Stockman-Jr/Creative-Spark/README.md

 ---
 ### Future Features
   * If provided more time, I would have wanted to create a "Winners" page, which would feature the most liked posts from every drawing challenge that's ended.
-  * Give users the ability to update their profile, for example changing their profile picture and adding a bio.
+  * Give users options to personalize their profile page, for example changing their profile picture and adding a bio.
+  * More account configuration and authentication features.